Good and Bad Passwords How-To

 Anyone with physical access to the hardware can obtain the

 accounts and password hashes.
-UNIX systems can be booted to
+UNIX systems can usually be booted to

-single user mode and NT / Windows 2000 systems can be booted
+single user mode and normally Windows systems can be booted

 There are at least two classes of remote exploits that apply